happenings-community/ro-test-tracker/README.md

 **For testers:**
 - Step-by-step test scenarios with clear instructions and expected outcomes
 - One-click result recording (Pass / Fail / Partial / Skip)
-- Screenshot upload for visual evidence
+- Notes and observations saved automatically
 - Direct GitHub issue creation for bugs and problems

 **For developers:**
-- Live results dashboard in Google Sheets
+- Test results stored as JSON in this repo, version-controlled with full history
-- Screenshots organised by tester and step in Google Drive
-- Failed/partial tests automatically filed as GitHub issues with full context
+- Failed/partial tests can be filed as GitHub issues with full context
-- Summary view showing pass/fail rates across all test areas
+- Summary progress visible per tester

 ## Test Areas